18F/development-guide/pages/css-styleguide/recommended_dependencies.md

 - When a small front end framework is required due to performance constraints.
 - When the long-term dev maintenance team is unfamiliar with any full frameworks, such as Angular.
 - To use as a wrapper and rest data manipulation library around a view-only framework, such as React.
-- When the dev team is familiar enough with Backbone to know how to write maintainable Backbone code.
+- When the development team is familiar enough with Backbone to know how to write maintainable Backbone code.

 ##### When not to use:
 - When the javascript components don't keep data or manipulate data, in which case Backbone's functionality is too heavy and not specific enough for just view rendering.